 How to be an Effective and Inclusive Team Leader

 College involves collaboration, whether in class assignments or teamwork in clubs or athletics.
 In this deep dive, you’ll learn techniques to help you be a better leader and member of inclusive and effective teams, become more culturally competent so you can benefit from the input of individuals from diverse backgrounds and identities, and master both in-person and online tools to help you manage projects and responsibilities.
 We’ll use these tools in short group exercises, so you’ll get to know your classmates better and experience how some typical college course group projects work.

 Thriving in College Based on Your Personality Type

-This seminar will prepare students for success in every aspect of the college experience, from achieving academically to improving personal relationships to choosing a career path.
-We will take a deep dive into how a student's personality type can affect his or her learning style, study habits, test taking, roommate and personal relationships, time management, and stress in college.
-Students will learn their own MBTI® types and focus on practical strategies for overcoming potential challenges and achieving success.
-MBTI stands for Myers Briggs Type Indicator, a tool with decades of research to help individuals understand their own communication preference and how they interact with others.
+Prepare yourself for success in every aspect of your college experience, from achieving academically to improving personal relationships to choosing a career path.
+Discover how your personality type can affect your learning style, study habits, test-taking, roommate and personal relationships, time management, and stress.
+You'll learn your MBTI® type and focus on practical strategies for overcoming potential challenges and achieving success.
+(MBTI is Myers Briggs Type Indicator, a tool informed by decades of research to help individuals understand their communication preferences and interactions with others.)

 Talking About Race, Gender, and Sex in a College Classroom

 Explore the importance of finding your voice so you can participate in class discussions about these seminal topics.
 Together we'll examine ZZ Packer’s short story “Drinking Coffee Elsewhere.”
 You will begin to discover optimal ways of learning through listening and through speaking.
 We will also discuss the importance of making space for the voices of underrepresented folks without placing the burden of responsibility on them to carry the weight of every discussion.